hristianivanov/ITJob-Finder-ASP.NET-MVC/README.md

 # School-WebProject
- This is my web-project for my graduate
+ This is my web-project for my graduate.